Tag Archives: MR9

 If you enter the contact’s primary email address in the General pane, you can email the contact directly from within their MR9 listing by clicking the button next to the email field.

 If you have information about a contact that your staff should know when scheduling or invoicing jobs, enter those notes in the Warning field.
-This information appears in red under Contact Warning in ordering clients and parties in jobs, cases, and in the Invoice panel in Turn In.
+This information appears in red under Contact Warning in ordering clients and parties in orders, part repositories, and in the Invoice panel in Turn In.

-If a contact is no longer scheduling jobs with you and you do not need to contact them anymore, you can deactivate their listing instead of deleting it so you retain all of your historical data about the contact but they will no longer appear in searches for active contacts anymore.
+If a contact is no longer ordering records with you and you do not need to contact them anymore, you can deactivate their listing instead of deleting it so you retain all of your historical data about the contact but they will no longer appear in searches for active contacts anymore.

 Additional information